thesecuremethod/Docs/HowTos/ingress_firewall_example.rst

  - Follow `Aviatrix Firewall Network workflow <https://docs.aviatrix.com/HowTos/firewall_network_workflow.html>`_ to launch FireNet gateways and firewall instances.
 Enable `Egress <https://docs.aviatrix.com/HowTos/firewall_network_faq.html#how-do-i-enable-egress-inspection-on-firenet>`_ if desired.

  - Follow `Aviatrix TGW Orchestrator workflow <https://docs.aviatrix.com/HowTos/tgw_plan.html>`_ to:
-	-  Create an Ingress domain (this domain can be named something else and can be an existing domain, just make sure it is in a different domain than Application domain.).
+	-  Create an Ingress domain (this domain can be named something else and can be an existing domain, just make sure it is in a different domain than the Application domain.).
-	- Build Connection policy between the Ingress domain and the Application domain.
+	- Build a Connection policy between the Ingress domain and the Application domain.
-	- Build Connection policy between Application domain and Firewall domain so that traffic in and out of the domain is inspected.
+	- Build a Connection policy between Application domain and Firewall domain so that traffic in and out of the domain is inspected.
  	- Attach the Application domain VPC (Spoke-2 in the diagram) to the TGW.
 	- Attach the Ingress domain VPC (Spoke-1 in the diagram) to the TGW.

 2. Create AWS NLB
 -------------------------------------

-In Ingress domain VPC (Spoke-1), create an AWS NLB, make sure you select the following.
+In the Ingress domain VPC (Spoke-1), create an AWS NLB, make sure you select the following.

- - Select internet-facing
+ - Select 'internet-facing'
- - Routing Target group should be IP
+ - Routing Target group should be 'IP'

 3. Ready to go!
 ---------------

- - From the AWS Console, make sure NLB target group is in healthy state.
+ - From the AWS Console, make sure NLB target group is in a healthy state.
- - Run a https request on the NLB DNS name
+ - Run an https request on the NLB DNS name
-- The application can also reach Internet through firewall instances if you enable Egress on the FireNet.
+- The application can also reach the Internet through firewall instances if you enable Egress on the FireNet.

 4. Capturing Client IP
 -------------------------